How to make strawberry jam

-Use fresh strawberries to make this delicious preserve with our simple step-by-step guide.
+Homemade strawberry jam is perfect for spreading on toast or giving as a gift.
+Use fresh strawberries to make a delicious preserve with our simple step-by-step guide.

 Sometimes there's nothing tastier than a slice of toast with homemade strawberry jam, packed with fresh fruit.
 Store-bought versions are full of sugar and artifical flavourings, so instead follow James Martin's easy guide to making a homemade version without the hassle.